akka/akka/CONTRIBUTING.md

     1. All source files in the project must have a Lightbend copyright notice in the file header.
     1. The Notices file for the project includes the Lightbend copyright notice and no other files contain copyright notices.
 See http://www.apache.org/legal/src-headers.html for instructions for managing this approach for copyrights.

     Akka uses the first choice, having copyright notices in every file header.
+These can be added automatically with `sbt headerCreate test:headerCreate`.

 ### Additional guidelines

 Some additional guidelines regarding source code are:

-- Files should start with a ``Copyright (C) 2018 Lightbend Inc. <https://www.lightbend.com>`` copyright header.
 - Keep the code [DRY](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself).
 - Apply the [Boy Scout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule) whenever you have the chance to.
 - Never delete or change existing copyright notices, just add additional info.
 - Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
   - Contributors , each project should make sure that the contributors gets the credit they deserve—in a text file or page on the project website and in the release notes etc.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
-No exceptions.

-Whether or not a pull request (or parts of it) shall be back- or forward-ported will be discussed on the pull request discussion page, it shall therefore not be part of the commit messages.
-If desired the intent can be expressed in the pull request description.

 ## Documentation